Discord-Robots/Discordjs-v14-Template/README.md

 Features:

-- Based on FusionTerrors v14 Handler
+- Based on FusionTerrors v14 Handler (Just more advanced)
 - Supports Only Slash Commands
   - Cannot run any interaction commands in Bot's DMs
   - Supports Cooldowns